 I continually try to update each of these as I find free time to transcribe even more records.

 All information on SouthRonaldsay.net is freely given, at no cost to you.

 SouthRonaldsay.net is definitely a "one-woman" show, designed, created, transcribed and updated by myself, Lisa Conrad -- yet this web site nonetheless draws a few resolute and trusted researchers to my side, whose "fresh eyes" have been invaluable to me when I have been weary and bleary-eyed!
 They graciously help me out on occasion, in my continual efforts to find old images of 19th-century records/documents for these islands and to decipher the old handwriting found in these records.
 I have personally transcribed at least 98 percent of the records shown on SouthRonaldsay.net, and there are over 11,311 transcribed records viewable on the site thus far.

-Please note that SouthRonaldsay.net is the only original on-line source for the South Ronaldsay, Burray,
+Please note that SouthRonaldsay.net was the first original on-line source for the South Ronaldsay, Burray,

 Swona and Pentland Skerries 1821 Census, for which you and I have Dave Annal, Eric Annal,

 and the late Alexander Annal to thank.
 Their generosity is greatly appreciated!